Get expert help dealing with and overcoming jealousy in your marriage. Click here to chat online to someone right now.

 No one has an instruction manual for a marriage and we aren’t trained to deal with the problems that crop up; we can only do the best that we can.

-If your partner is really struggling with getting their jealousy under control and you aren’t sure what to do about it, suggest they see a therapist, or that you go to couples counseling together (we recommend Relationship Hero for online counseling – click here to learn more).
+If your partner is really struggling with getting their jealousy under control and you aren’t sure what to do about it, suggest they see a therapist, or that you go to couples counseling together (Relationship Hero is one option for online counseling – click here to learn more).

 Therapists are trained for situations like these.
 They know the right questions to ask and how to stop discussions escalating into an argument.
 They can provide you the guidance on how to handle difficult situations when jealousy is becoming an issue and stop it before it gets worse.